 Because the Master of Engineering Management Program is a professional degree rather than a research degree, most students pay their own tuition costs.
-The Pratt School of Engineering's Policies and Procedures Manual for Financial Aid can be downloaded here. d-MEMP students should consider the following options.
+The Pratt School of Engineering's Policies and Procedures Manual for Financial Aid can be downloaded here.
+MEM Online students should consider the following options.

 US citizens and eligible non-citizens are able to borrow through the Federal Stafford Loan Program.
-Applicants for assistance through this program must file a Free Application for Federal Student Aid (FAFSA), which may be completed online at fafsa.ed.gov.
-When completing the online form, students will be asked for Duke’s school code; it is 002920.
+Applicants for assistance through this program must file a Free Application for Federal Student Aid (FAFSA), which may be completed online at studentaid.ed.gov/sa/fafsa.

 Duke University offers information for veterans who are applying for VA benefits, including the Yellow Ribbon Program.